tigerabrodi/all-my-notes/bash.md

 ## Alternative shells

 There are other shells out there, but bash remains the default, and is easy to run even if you're in a different shell.

+## Exit codes

+After execution, a command generates an exit code.
+With `echo $?` the last exit code can be requested.
+0 means successful, 1 means generic error and anything else means there was an issue running the command.
+You can generate an exit code in your script by doing `exit n`.

+# Shell scripts in a DevOps Environment

+## What is a shell script?

+A computer program designed to run in a shell, can be written in different scripting languages.
+They are easy to develop and a part of the default working environment.

+## What is DevOps?

+A set of practices that combines software development with IT operations to shorten the development lifecycle.

+# Linux Essentials